qiskit-community/ibm-quantum-challenge-africa-2021/faq.md

 ## IBM Quantum Lab

-### Why am I seeing the error "Failed: 401 Client Error: Unauthorized for URL"
+### Why am I seeing the error "Failed: 401 Client Error: Unauthorized for URL"?

 The challenge platform requires that you are logged in with a full IBMid, and not a social-media account like GitHub.
 If you are not using an IBMid to login, please register an account **using the same email you registered with.** This should resolve the above error.